 Pape Ndiouga Ndiaye has a D.E.A.
 (Postmasters degree) in Sociology and two Masters degrees in Communication and Philosophy from the University of Provence, Aix-Marseille I. He is currently a freelance international communication consultant.
 M. Ndiaye is frequently sought after by African leaders on issues pertaining to political strategy and public communication.
 As a Senior Consultant for Foreign Relations, he was previously the director of the Office of External Affairs at the Institut Professionnel d’Art et d’Administration of Aix-En-Provence, France.

-Oumar Sarr is a Doctoral candidate at Pace University Seidenberg School of Computer Science and Information Systems.
+Oumar Sarr has received his doctoral degree in technology integration into education from Pace University Seidenberg School of Computer Science and Information Systems.
 He has a Bachelor in International Studies from Mary Mount Manhattan College and a Masters of Science in Teaching French from Pace University School of Education.
 Oumar Sarr is a Technology Specialist with an interest in researching the impact of professional development in teachers’ technology integration in classroom instruction for primary education in West Africa.
 Mr. Sarr is currently teaching French at Ossining Union Free School District in New York.

 Ibra Sene is Associate Professor of History and Global & International Studies at The College of Wooster.
 His research is on the history of penal institutions and the history of education.
 Dr. Sene has published book chapters and articles in academic journals and his current book project is titled “Discipline and Punishment in French Colonial Senegal: A History of the Prison System as an Institution of Colonization, ca.1830- ca.1960.”
 He teaches courses on Africa, its Diasporas, the African youth, colonialism and imperialism, and Islam.
 Dr. Sene is on the Editorial Board of the journal Phare.
 He also served on the Board of Directors of the West African Research Association (WARA), from 2010 to 2016.
 He coordinated the Michigan State University-Université Cheikh Anta Diop partnership from 2002 to 2008, and played an active role in the setting of the Michigan State University Francophone Studies Program in Senegal.
 Before that, he was Assistant to the Director of the Kalamazoo College Study Abroad Program in Senegal for three years.